HADES, HELL, PARADISE, AND HEAVEN

 CONCLUSION

 Having seen what the Scriptures tell us about hades, hell, paradise, and Heaven, what conclusions are we to draw?
 Perhaps there are many, but four will suffice.
 (1) How seriously we should take the reality of hades and hell, and how sure we should thus be that we are prepared to meet God (Amos 4.12).
 How could anyone not be certain that he will escape hades at death and hell eternally?
 As you read these words, ask yourself if you are ready to die at this moment.
 If not, do not waste a second, but give yourself to the Lord now, asking him to save you now.
 If you are familiar with the Bible and Christian truth, begin to put what you know into practice, not to earn salvation by works, but to live out the new life that God has placed in you.
 If you do not know or understand Christian matters, seek help from those in your area who do.
-If you need direction, you can write to the publisher’s address in the front of this book and help will be available.
+If you need direction, you can email the author’s address on the opening page of this web site and help will be available.
 What you do is of eternal importance, and there is not a second to lose.
 Act now.
 Your destiny, Heaven or hell, is in the balance.
 (2) If you are already a Christian, as you thank God for the eternal assurance you have, take comfort in the truths the Bible presents about life after this life.
 Your loved ones who have died in the Lord are with him even now as you read these words.
 What greater comfort could you have?
 Your own eternal destiny is secure.
 You need not worry about what will happen to you after death.
 You, too, will be with the Lord.
 And you will be with him eternally in the true paradise of Heaven.

 (3) If you are a Christian, warn those who are not.
 Take the thoughts of our first point above and share them with those who do not know the Lord, not in the negative way of trying to scare people, but in the positive sense of warning them of the danger ahead.
 John the Baptist warned the Jews to flee from the wrath to come.
 So should we.
 Of course, we also want to share the positive side of the love of Christ and all he has done for us and promises to us.
 Do not share just, or even primarily, hades and hell, but share Christ primarily, and the Heaven he has in store.